 I listen to lots and lots of sermons and lectures and interviews and podcasts.
 However, I subscribe to only a few podcasts: Lexicon Valley (with the inimitable John McWhorter) and Thinking in Public (Al Mohler), and the amazing History of English podcast are some of my favorites.
 I also enjoy 9Marks Pastors Talk, the Economist Morning Briefing, and The Argument from the New York Times.
 Everything else I listen to is some kind of one-off instance.

 I’ve refined my system to make it maximally easy to take any YouTube video or MP3 and get it into my podcast app.
 So though I’ve posted on this before, I have now reached MP3 nirvana and I have to share it with you.

 I actually have two systems, one for MP3s I download directly, and another for YouTube videos.
 The two systems converge, as you’ll see.

-Each will take some setting up, and my instructions are geared for Mac, but here’s what I do.
+Each will take some setting up, and my instructions are geared for Mac, but once you’re set up it takes literally one click to get almost anything into your personal podcast feed.
+Here’s what I do.